Rikaero/AWPS-using-BRT/README.md

 ![BRT vs LSTM vs RNN](Images/image-1.png)

 We compared our model to other similar models in the field.
 Our model outperforms the older models.
-The improvement over the models is can be seen and it can be said that the BRT model achieves very promising performance in solving arithmetic word problems.
+The improvement over the models can be seen and it can be said that the BRT model achieves very promising performance in solving arithmetic word problems.

 ![BRT Accuracy](Images/image-2.png)